Low-Sugar Blueberry Muffins

 - Preheat oven to 400F/205C.

-- In medium-sized bowl, stir together the rolled oats, White Whole Wheat Flour (affiliate link), baking powder, salt, sweetener, and dried lemon zest.
+- In medium-sized bowl, stir together the rolled oats, White Whole Wheat Flour, baking powder, salt, Golden Monkfruit Sweetener or other sweetener, and dried lemon zest.
 (If you’re using fresh lemon zest, add it with the wet ingredients.)

 - In a small bowl, beat the egg with a fork, then stir in the milk and vegetable oil.

-- Pour the wet ingredients into the bowl with the dry ingredients and stir until barely combined, being careful not to overstir.
+- Pour the wet ingredients into the bowl with the dry ingredients and stir until barely combined, being careful not to mix too much.

 - When ingredients are combined, gently fold in blueberries.